NPK05/HealthWait-Analytics-Ireland-HSE-2018-2021/README.md

 ---

-> *"Behind every number in this dataset is a patient — a person waiting in pain, uncertainty, or diminishing hope.
+> *"Behind every number in this dataset is a patient, a person waiting in pain, uncertainty, or diminishing hope.
 Data analysis is only meaningful when it leads to action."*
 >
 > — NPK05